 - Best for: former tennis players, power-hitting, and volley battles.

 - The large length may be on the surface, which is best for spin.

 - Longer handles instead of surfaces are for ex-tennis players.
 Longer handles measure between 5-6”.

 - Has an aerodynamic shape.

-- The weight is on the top which makes the handle lighter and thus, the ball carries much power that you put it to.
+- The weight is on the top which makes the handle lighter and thus, the ball carries more power than you put it to.

-- Has a narrow sweet spot, yet wilder top area.
+- Has a narrow sweet spot, yet a wilder top area.

 - Best for: outdoor pickleball games under bad weather conditions, top-edged shots, and speedy shots.

 Answer this.
 Do you prefer durability or an increased surface area?
 If first, edged paddles will probably live up long and ultimately live up to your expectations.
 The edge guards protect the coatings from wearing out and hold the entire material together.
 However, sometimes edge guard messes with the spin and cross-cut shots, which shifts the attention to edgeless paddles, which are sleeker and further give more space on the surface.
 Edgeless paddles are also lightweight.

 Need both of them?
 Choose Prokennex replaceable Air-Guard paddles.
 It’ll allow you to play edgeless and cover the paddle when not in use to keep up the durability.

 The only worst thing about pickleball is its irritating sound.
 I mean, are the players dropping bombs on each other?
 You may always wonder.
 The problem isn’t in the game but in the paddles.
 Pickleball paddles are noise-free, you just need to get a paddle approved by the Green communities, and the game will be silent, muted, and more like dead.